-All samples must be collected as per the sampling plans drawn up by HMMH.
-HMMH sampling officers will liaise with Industry to agree a suitable time when sampling can take place and to draw up their sampling plans which set out the weekly sampling requirements to meet the testing frequency specified by FSS monitoring plans and policies.
-These plans are finalised and forwarded by HMMH to the testing laboratories by 15:00 each Friday.
+All samples must be collected as per the sampling schedules drawn up by HMMH.
+HMMH sampling officers will liaise with Industry to agree a suitable time when sampling can take place and to draw up their sampling schedules which set out the weekly sampling requirements to meet the testing frequency specified by FSS monitoring plans and policies.
+These schedules are finalised by HMMH and made available to the testing laboratories by 15:00 each Friday.

-Sampling plans will be defined following discussion with Industry to ensure that arrangements are in place to allow the planned collection of these samples, in time for dispatch and timely analysis at the laboratories.
+Sampling schedules will be defined following discussion with Industry to ensure that arrangements are in place to allow the planned collection of these samples, in time for dispatch and timely analysis at the laboratories.

 Please note that the laboratories have a specific window of sample submission which they must work within to ensure that samples arrive in conditions which are suitable for analysis and that sample turnaround meets FSS reporting requirements.
 This means that laboratories are not able to accept samples every day of the week and this will therefore impact on when samples can be collected.
 Your sampling officer will be aware of the conditions applying to each programme and laboratory and you must consult with them to ensure samples are collected at a time which is suitable.
 We advise against collecting samples at weekend, late evenings or at night as this may result in delay with shipment to the laboratory and samples arriving at the laboratory in unsuitable conditions for testing.
 Such timing will also make the onshore verification of sampling difficult for sampling officers.
+Please note that E.coli samples collected from areas defined by Royal Mail as "remote" (e.g. all areas other than those with a SIN starting with DG, FF, RC, NA & SA) and destined to Weymouth should preferably be collected after 8:45am and posted on the day of collection.
+This is because there is a risk that samples collected before this time will be rejected on arrival at the laboratory if they are not delivered to Cefas by Royal Mail within one day of collection (E.coli samples do need to arrive within 48h of sample collection to be accepted).

 Rescheduling of samples will not be accepted, unless agreed in advance with HMMH.
 It is noted that unforeseen events (adverse weather, boat breakdown, staff illness) may force a change to the agreed weekly schedule and may result in last minute cancellation of sampling.
-Where rescheduling is required, we ask that you provide your sampling officer with as much notice as possible of any change request (ideally 24h notice).
+Where rescheduling is required, we ask that you always notify your sampling officer in time to avoid them making wasted journeys.
+Always provide them with as much notice as possible of any change request (ideally advise your sampling officer of any schedule change the previous day).

 Where changes to the weekly plan can been agreed, these will be confirmed by HMMH who will also notify the laboratories of the changes to the sampling schedule before sampling is due.
 Please note that whilst sampling officers and laboratories will endeavour to accept changes to the weekly schedule, there may be times when staff/lab availability is restricted.
 This may lead to delays in either sample collection or sample processing.
 Where laboratory capacities are exceeded, samples will be stored and processed the next working day (subject to sample conditions being acceptable) so a delay in results in possible.